← Back to the Academy Logout from Alpaca Access

 • Most births complete within 30 minutes

-🚨 Emergency Protocol: Have camelid-experienced vet contact ready.
+Emergency protocol: Have a camelid-experienced vet contact ready.
 Breach births require immediate action due to umbilical cord stretching.

 Critical First 24 Hours

-• Drying: Ensure dry before nightfall (UK critical)
+• Drying: ensure dry before nightfall (critical in the UK)

 • Timing: 10-20% of body weight in first 24 hours

-• Alternatives: Goat, sheep, cow colostrum if needed
+• Alternatives: goat, sheep or cow colostrum if needed

 British Alpaca Society Requirements